-A great health booster to sip during winter and monsoon, Ginger Turmeric Tea is just a 5 ingredient beverage.
-It gets ready in under 5 minutes and perks you up in no time.
-So, here’s a quick and simple guide to making a soothing cup of Turmeric and Ginger Tea.
+A great health booster to sip during winter and monsoon, Ginger Turmeric Tea is a 5 ingredient beverage.
+It gets ready in under 10 minutes and perks you up in no time.
+Here’s a quick and simple guide to making a soothing cup of Turmeric and Ginger Tea.

 About This Recipe